dysnasia/MoodleGPT/README.md

   </a>
 </p>

-"Integrating ChatGPT into Moodle quizzes and exams"
+"Seamlessly Incorporating ChatGPT into Moodle Quizzes and Exams"

+As the title suggests, this tool is best utilized for courses outside your primary field of study or personal interests."

 ## Author